wordjelly/Ruby-ASTM/README.md

 # RUBY-ASTM

-Medical Laboratory Instruments work on the ASTM Protocol.
-I didn't find any gems that provide a low level API to deal with this protocol.
+Medical Laboratory Instruments work either on the ASTM Protocol or the HL7 protocol.
+I didn't find any gems that provide a low level API to deal with these protocols in a simple and customizable way.
 This gem hopes to bridge that gap.
 The library provides an EventMachine Server, and several helpful classes that do nearly all of the heavy lifting.
-The library is so small, that it doesn't need a Wiki. ;)
+The library is so small, that it doesn't need a Wiki. ;) The architecture that you get with this gem is outlined in the following figure.

 ## How to Use